 1. Attend Scholarship Info Session:

-All interested candidates are strongly encouraged to attend a scholarship information session Monday, Sept.
-18, from 5 p.m. to 6 p.m. in Rouss & Robertson Halls, Room 254.
-If you cannot attend this information session, or have more pressing questions before then, please contact Chris Elliott at firstname.lastname@example.org to schedule an appointment.
+All interested candidates are strongly encouraged to attend a scholarship information session Friday, Sept.
+13, from noon to 1 p.m. in Rouss & Robertson Halls, Room 410.
+Please indicate your interest in this scholarship with an RSVP for the info session here.
+If you cannot attend this information session, or have more pressing questions before then, please schedule an appointment with Assistant Dean of Global Affairs Chris Elliott here.

 2. Application for Scholarship Consideration: